WDI-SEA/oop-inheritance-car/readme.md

 Cars are great and all, but now it's time to extend this app and make it handle more types of vehicles.

-Remember TDD?
+Remember TDD(Test Driven Development)?
 This time, you'll have to make your own tests for each feature.
 As a reminder, here's the workflow:

 1. Read each feature below and think about what it's asking for.
 2. Create a test (in test.js) to test the feature